Azure/azure-sdk-for-python/sdk/cognitivelanguage/azure-ai-language-conversations/README.md

 The following examples show common scenarios using the `client` [created above](#create-conversationanalysisclient).

-### Analyze a conversation with a Deepstack App
+### Analyze a conversation with a Conversation App
-If you would like to extract custom intents and entities from a user utterance, you can call the `client.analyze_conversations()` method with your deepstack's project name as follows:
+If you would like to extract custom intents and entities from a user utterance, you can call the `client.analyze_conversations()` method with your conversation's project name as follows:

 ```python
 # import libraries